rls-guard/rls-guard/README.md

 - 🔒 **Declarative RLS policies** - Define your security policies in TypeScript using a fluent API
 - 🚀 **Easy deployment** - Deploy policies to your PostgreSQL database with a single command
+- 📥 **Policy extraction** - Pull existing RLS policies from your database and generate TypeScript configs
 - 🔍 **Dry-run support** - Preview SQL commands before executing them
 - 🎯 **Type-safe configuration** - Full TypeScript support with intellisense and type checking
 - 🏗️ **Built-in helpers** - Common RLS patterns like user isolation, tenant separation, and role-based access